 Vitamins and supplements are part of the daily regimen at GNC Holdings.
-GNC Holdings operates the world's leading nutritional-supplements retail chain devoted to items such as vitamins, supplements, minerals, and dietary products.
+GNC Holdings is one of the world's leading nutritional-supplements retail chain devoted to items such as vitamins, supplements, minerals, and dietary products.
 The firm manufactures private-label products for Rite Aid, Sam's Club, and PetSmart.
-Altogether, GNC boasts more than 8,000 stores, including some 3,200 company-owned stores in the US, Canada, and Puerto Rico; 1,000 franchised stores in the US; nearly 2,000 franchised stores internationally in about 50 countries; and more than 2,000 store-within-a-store sites in Rite Aid locations.
+Altogether, GNC boasts more than 7,500 stores, including some 2,900 company-owned stores in the US, Canada, and Puerto Rico; some 1,000 franchised stores in the US; about 1,900 franchised stores internationally in about 50 countries; and more than 1,700 store-within-a-store sites in Rite Aid locations.
 The vast majority of its sales comes from US.

-GNC operates through three segments: the US and Canada segment, Manufacturing/Wholesale segment, and International segment.
+GNC operates through three segments: the US and Canada segment, International segment, and Manufacturing/Wholesale segment.

 The Manufacturing/Wholesale segment (about 10% of total revenue) includes manufacturing operations in South Carolina and its wholesale partner relationships.
 Its manufacturing operations supply its US and Canada and International segments with proprietary product and also manufactures products for other third parties.

-Headquartered in Pittsburgh, Pennsylvania, GNC has offices in Boston, Massachusetts; Tustin, California; Mississauga, Ontario; Dublin, Ireland; and Shanghai, China.
+Headquartered in Pittsburgh, Pennsylvania, GNC has offices in Boston, Massachusetts; Tustin, California; Mississauga, Ontario; Dublin, Ireland; and Greenville, South Carolina.
 Its distribution centers are located in South Carolina, Indiana, Pennsylvania, and Arizona.
 Its Nutra Manufacturing is located in Greenville, South Carolina.
-California, Florida, New York, Pennsylvania, and Texas account for about a third of GNC’s company-owned stores.
+California, Florida, New York, Pennsylvania, and Texas account for about a third of GNC's company-owned stores.

 GNC rings up to some 95% of its sales in the US.
 GNC also does business in about 50 other countries.
-Mexico, South Africa, South Korea, and Chile are home to more than 55% of GNC's approximately 1,950 international franchise stores.
-GNC has more than 215 company-owned stores in Canada.
+Mexico, South Africa, South Korea, and Chile are home to more than 55% of GNC's approximately 1,904 international franchise stores.
+GNC has some 175 company-owned stores in Canada.

 Sales and Marketing